 2. Information and Communication Technology

-Official Website: The Stock Exchange of Thailand
+The official website of the Stock Exchange of Thailand is here: SET

 ThaiVest is a free online resource and community for anybody living or wishing to live in Thailand aiming at being financially independent.